kathysledge/smig/docs/schema-reference/relations.md

 ### Relation with fields

-Relations can have their own data:
+Unlike simple foreign keys, relations can carry their own data—like when the relationship was created, or attributes of the connection:

 ```typescript
 const reviewed = defineRelation({